MahanteshTalikoti-git/service-worker-caching/ReadMe.md

 Note: Post hosting over GitHub pages, even if network (internet) is down, our website keeps functioning.
+After all testing is over, please UnPublish the site.
 ```

 ### mysqlsh commands